StorageCodeDave/Holiday_Entitlement_Corrections/Holiday Check for relationship tables.md

 				Full join abscodes Ab3 on Ab3.coderef = A1.coderef
 				where Absdate between EH.entstartdate and Getdate() and A1.empref = EH.empref and Ab3.groupref = 1
 				group by A1.empref) as TakenSum
-Outer Apply (select Empref as EMP2,
+----this one is working out amount of holiday for the full year Outer Apply (select Empref as EMP2,
 					Case when ED.enttype = 1 then
 						round(CAST(SUM(dbo.fnGetAbsHours(A1.absref)/3600.0) AS float),2)